Stevecmd/aws-bootcamp-cruddur-2024/journal/week3.md

 ### Implementation the sign-up page
-Since you have managed to access using the credential created via console, it is time to delete it cos it is no anymore needed.
+Since you have managed to access using the credential created via console, it is time to delete it as it is not needed anymore.

 From the **signuppage.js** remove the following code
 ```